Revision: Mon, 28 Apr 2025 23:00:56 GMT

 $container->bindSingleton(Interface::class, Implementation::class);

-// Configure `request` scope default bindings
+// Configure default bindings for 'request' scope

 $binder = $container->getBinder('request');